SimonPaul-0/Password-Generator/README.md

 # Password Generator

-This Python program generates a random password based on user preferences.
+This Java program generates a random password based on user preferences.
 It allows customization of the password length and inclusion of uppercase letters, digits, and special characters.

 ## How to Use

-1. Run the Program:
+1. Compile and Run the Program:

     ```bash
-    python password_generator.py
+    javac PasswordGenerator.java
+    java PasswordGenerator
     ```

 2. Enter Password Criteria: